FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 15th February 2021.md

 the Three Bridges walk in the City Centre, as this was much busier at the present time.
 They also

-noted the increased amount of dog fouling.---
+noted the increased amount of dog fouling.
+---
 10

 The Members also commended the voluntary work being done by some individuals and groups